leojosefm/stock_watch/README.md

 - **PostgreSQL** for database management.
 - **Docker** for containerized deployment.
 - **Alembic** for handling database migrations.
-- Automated migrations when the FastAPI container starts.

 ## **Requirements**
 To run this project, you will need: